 - Not only learn the material, become the material through greater collaboration.

 It’s easy.
-Just dial in for a scheduled webinar and spend time with our RMF Subject Matter Expert to hear your questions answered along with other students’ questions.
-After all, education doesn’t stop just because the class is over.
+Just dial in for a scheduled webinar and spend time with our SME to hear your questions answered along with other students’ questions.

 The instructors tasked to complete this training have previously developed training programs for DoD Information Assurance Certification and Accreditation Process (DIACAP) and the Federal Information Security Management Act (FISMA).
 These have now been completely revamped to reflect the unification of information security and risk management practices in accordance with the Risk Management Framework (RMF).
-To date, thousands of military personnel, civilian government employees and contractor personnel have completed one or more these RMF for DoD IT training programs.
+To date, thousands of military personnel, civilian government employees and contractor personnel have completed our class.